The Jimbaran Beach Balinese boutique resort is one of my favourite places to stay in Bali!

-The traditional and western open-style restaurant was a great option for guests with a good selection of dining choices.
+The open-style restaurant was an option for guests, serving a good selection of traditional and western dining choices.

 Let the holiday begin

-Holidays I have found are something we need to do better!
+Holidays are something we need to do better!

-Jimbaran Beach is a beautiful white sandy beach gently sloping towards the ocean, renowned for it’s selection of open-air seafood restaurants on the high side of the beach.
+Jimbaran Beach is a beautiful white sandy beach gently sloping towards the ocean, renowned for it’s selection of open-air seafood restaurants on the beach.

 Traditional Indonesian fishing canoes were pulled up high and dry waiting for the tide to come in.
-Fisherman waded deep into the waters trying their luck at catching dinner.
+Fisherman were waist-deep in the water trying their luck at catching dinner.

-A number of resorts were located along the beachfront of Jimbaran Beach.
-Beach chairs under thatched umbrellas overlooking the beach and the warm humid February morning lured us into the Belmond Jimbaran Puri Hotel for a cold drink.
-A beautiful spot to laze away our morning!
+We walked past a number of exclusive resorts along the beachfront of Jimbaran Beach with their beach chairs under thatched umbrellas overlooking the beach.
+The humid February morning lured us into the Belmond Jimbaran Puri Hotel for a cold drink.
+We decided it was a beautiful spot to laze away our morning!

 The service in Indonesia is always great and coupled with the perfect beachfront view, a glass of ice cold sparkling water and a delicious snack of kumara & peanut crisps, we decided to return later that night for dinner.

-We returned to our hotel to spent the afternoon at the “Open House”.
-The question was: Do we spend the afternoon in the poolside pavilion lounging on the bean bags with a good book, swim in the pool or take a relaxing open air massage?
+We returned to our hotel to spent the afternoon chilling out at “Open House”.
+Choices!
+Do we spend the afternoon in the poolside pavilion lounging on the bean bags with a good book, swim in the pool or take a relaxing open air massage?

 Trevor booked himself in for a relaxing massage while I lazed in the pool .. and made a note to myself that I could easily get used to this lifestyle.